 Epidemics are caused by secondary human-to-human transmission.
 They can be exacerbated if people caring for Ebola virus patients do not take sufficient precautions.
 Funerals and burial ceremonies in which friends and relatives come into direct contact with the bodies of the deceased also strongly increase the risk of spreading the virus.

 The only way to curb epidemics and human-to-human transmission is to take appropriate precautions to avoid infection, including regular hand-washing, isolating patients and not allowing skin or mucosa to come into contact with infected fluids.
-Physical protection, such as gloves, masks, goggles, gowns and boots, is vital.
-In recent years, an experimental vaccine has also been used in ring vaccination to stop the transmission of the virus.
+Physical protection, such as gloves, masks, goggles, gowns and boots, is vital for these purposes.
+In recent years, two vaccines have been brought to market.
+One of these has been used to perform ring vaccination during outbreaks.

 Laboratory testing is the only way of confirming the diagnosis.
 Samples are tested under the strictest possible containment conditions.

 The Ebola virus was first observed in 1976, with two simultaneous outbreaks in Sudan (151 deaths) and the Democratic Republic of the Congo (280 deaths).
-It was named "Ebola" after a river that flows through the DR Congo.
+It was named "Ebola" after a river that flows through the DRC.